NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 You could absolutely provide this key as a literal string whenever it is required.

-It is considered good practice, however, to store secrets like this in their own `.env` file and reference them from there.
+It is considered good practice, however, to store secrets like this in a `.env` file and reference them from there.

 This will allow the code in which those secrets are used to be public, while the actual secrets are not shared and kept private.